Contractor Payments: Everything You Need to Know

 Credit card payments are much faster and a lot more secure.
 It doesn’t expose your account details unnecessarily, and most banks offer increased layers of security to guarantee safety.
 However, for this mode of payment to work, your contractor will need to have a merchant account or set up a payment gateway through some app.

 This refers to transferring money directly to your contractors’ bank accounts.
-This method is quick and easy and is preferred by both independent contractors and clients.
+This method (otherwise known as wire transfer or bank transfer) is quick and easy and is preferred by both independent contractors and clients.
 It requires no system set-ups, and if you already have your bank’s app, you may be able to make transfers seamlessly from your phone.
 The downside to this contractor payment method however, becomes more obvious when you are making international transfers.
 Bank conversion rates are not the most lucrative, and they usually charge high processing fees, both at your end and at the recipient’s.

 Accounting software helps you keep track of project budgets and expenses, but some tools also have features that facilitate invoicing and payments.
 These tools usually link every invoice to specific ongoing projects, and record all the payment details for audits.
 This gives you a more comprehensive solution, allowing you to handle several aspects of accounts and finances with a single software.
 If you work with many international contractors on a fairly regular basis, this might be a great option for you.

-Ready to choose a great contractor payment system?
+How to choose the best contractor payment system

-With so many great options in the market, choosing the right system for your organization might seem daunting.
+With so many great options in the market, choosing the right system for paying your contractors might seem daunting.
 However, if you take all these aspects of contractor payments into consideration, you will soon be able to prioritise the features you really need, based on the way your organization operates.

 An end-to-end system like TalentDesk is a great option because it brings together several crucial features within one platform.
-Not only does it function as a payment portal, it also has various talent management and work allocation capabilities, which are extremely important when it comes to working with contractors.
+Not only does it function as an automated payment solution that supports multiple payment methods for your contractors (Payoneer, Paypal, Wise, Worldpay and more) it also has various onboarding, time tracking and work allocation capabilities, which are extremely important when it comes to working with contractors.
 This eases the process substantially and enables you to optimise the benefits of having freelancers and contractors as a part of your team.

 How the Right Payment System Allows You to Attract Better Freelance Talent